 The Parish of Alvechurch has several significant transport The pattern of development in the outlying hamlets routes passing through its area.
+The pattern of development in the outlying hamlets has been established principally around farming

 The M42 bisects the Parish with Hopwood and Weatheroak to the north and the remainder to the south.